jon-wade/ice-test/readme.md

 #'Magic Square' Technical Test Solution
-Final version of the JS to work out all possible 3x3 'magic squares', fully commented for ease of understanding.
+Final version of the JavaScript code to work out all possible 3x3 'magic squares', fully commented for ease of understanding.

 ##Console Output
 `magic square =  [ 8, 3, 4, 1, 5, 9, 6, 7, 2 ]